Edward I of England: Death and burial

 In February 1307, Bruce resumed his efforts and started gathering men, and in May he defeated Valence at the Battle of Loudoun Hill.
 Edward, who had rallied somewhat, now moved north himself.
 He developed dysentery on the way, and his condition deteriorated.
 On 6 July he encamped at Burgh by Sands, just south of the Scottish border.
 When his servants came the next morning to lift him up so that he could eat, the King died in their arms.

 Several stories emerged about Edward's deathbed wishes; according to one tradition, he requested that his heart be carried to the Holy Land, along with an army to fight the infidels.
 A more dubious story tells of how he wished for his bones to be carried along on future expeditions against the Scots.
 Another account of his deathbed scene is more credible; according to one chronicle, Edward gathered around him Henry de Lacy, 3rd Earl of Lincoln; Guy de Beauchamp, 10th Earl of Warwick; Aymer de Valence; and Robert de Clifford, 1st Baron de Clifford, and charged them with looking after his son Edward.
 In particular they should make sure that Piers Gaveston, whom he had banished earlier that year, was not allowed to return to the country.
-This wish the son ignored, and had his favourite recalled from exile almost immediately.
-The new king, Edward II, remained in the north until August, but then abandoned the campaign and headed south, partially due to financial limitations.
+The new king, Edward II, ignored his father's wish, and had his favourite recalled from exile almost immediately.
+Edward II remained in the north until August, but then abandoned the campaign and headed south, partially due to financial limitations.
 He was crowned king on 25 February 1308.

 Edward I's body was brought south, lying in state at Waltham Abbey, before being buried in Westminster Abbey on 27 October.
 There are few records of the funeral, which cost £473.

 Edward's tomb was an unusually plain sarcophagus of Purbeck marble, without the customary royal effigy, possibly the result of the shortage of royal funds.
 The Society of Antiquaries of London opened the tomb in 1774, finding that the body had been well preserved over the preceding 467 years, and took the opportunity to determine the King's original height.
 Traces of the Latin inscription Edwardus Primus Scottorum Malleus hic est, 1308.
 Pactum Serva ("Here is Edward I, Hammer of the Scots, 1308.
-Keep the Troth") can still be seen painted on the side of the tomb, referring to his vow to avenge the rebellion of Robert Bruce.
+Keep the Troth") can still be seen painted on the side of the tomb, referring to his vow to avenge the rebellion of Robert the Bruce.
 This resulted in Edward being given the epithet the "Hammer of the Scots" by historians, but is not contemporary in origin, having been added by the Abbot John Feckenham in the 16th century.